mjknj18/Hawaii-Climate-Analysis/README.md

 #### Static Routes

-1. For each day in the latest year on record, multiple precipitation amounts were observed, as different weather stations saw varying amounts of precipitation.
+1. The URL for the precipitation information API correctly displays all of the recorded precipitation amounts for each day during the latest year on record.
-2. A total of nine weather stations contributed observations to the baseline climate data.
+2. The URL for the weather station information API correctly displays all of weather stations that contributed observations to the baseline climate data.
-3. For each day in the latest year on record, the most active weather station saw temperatures from 65 to 86 degrees Fahrenheit.
-The lowest temperatures were recorded in the winter months and the hottest temperatures were recorded in the summer months.
+3. The URL for the temperature information API correctly displays the observed temperatures for the most active weather station during the latest year on record.

 #### Dynamic Routes

-1.
+1. For a given start date of 2016-01-01, the URL for the temperature information API returns the maximum, minimum, and average temperatures for all dates on or after that start date.
+2. for a given start and end date pair of 2016-01-01 and 2016-12-31, the URL for the temperature information API returns the maximum, minimum, and average temperatures for all dates on or between those start and end dates.

 ## Disclaimer